laujan/ProposalManager/Dynamics Integration/Setup/Automated Setup.md

 ## Prerequisites

 You need Document Management to be enabled for your Dynamics 365 organization.
-If it's not (or if you don't know), follow these [steps](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/admin/set-up-dynamics-365-online-to-use-sharepoint-online#configure-a-new-organization).
+If it's not, follow these [steps](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/admin/set-up-dynamics-365-online-to-use-sharepoint-online#configure-a-new-organization).

+You can check if you have Document Management enabled in your Dynamics instance by going to Settings > Document Management.
+If you see an option called "Enable Server-Based SharePoint Integration", then the Dynamics instance does not have Document Management enabled.
+Click on that option, and follow the steps.

 ## Parameters